Severe Thunderstorm Warning issued for Allegheny, Westmoreland by NWS - News Break

 Severe Thunderstorm Warning issued for Allegheny, Westmoreland by NWS

-Effective: 2021-07-13 04:14:00 EDT Expires: 2021-07-13 04:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Continuous cloud-to-ground lightning is occurring with this storm.
+Effective: 2021-07-13 04:10:00 EDT Expires: 2021-07-13 04:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Continuous cloud-to-ground lightning is occurring with this storm.
 Move indoors immediately.
-Torrential rainfall is occurring with this storm and may lead to flash flooding.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
+Move to an interior room on the lowest floor of a building.
 Please report severe weather by calling 412-262-1988, posting to the NWS Pittsburgh Facebook page, or using Twitter @NWSPITTSBURGH.
-Target Area: Allegheny; Westmoreland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 AM EDT FOR SOUTHEASTERN ALLEGHENY AND NORTHWESTERN WESTMORELAND COUNTIES At 414 AM EDT, a severe thunderstorm was located over North Versailles, or near McKeesport, moving east at 45 mph.
+Target Area: Allegheny; Westmoreland The National Weather Service in Pittsburgh has issued a * Severe Thunderstorm Warning for Southeastern Allegheny County in southwestern Pennsylvania Northwestern Westmoreland County in southwestern Pennsylvania * Until 445 AM EDT. * At 410 AM EDT, a severe thunderstorm was located over Duquesne, or over McKeesport, moving east at 45 mph.
 HAZARD...Wind gusts to 60 mph.
 SOURCE...Radar.
-IMPACT...Expect damage to trees and power lines, resulting in some power outages.
-Locations impacted include Pittsburgh...
+IMPACT...Expect damage to trees and power lines, resulting in some power outages. * Locations impacted include Pittsburgh...
 Penn Hills Monroeville...
 Greensburg McKeesport...
 Jeannette Plum...
-West Mifflin Murrysville...
-Wilkinsburg Munhall...
-North Versailles This includes the following highways Pennsylvania Turnpike between mile markers 54 and 69.
-Interstate 376 in Pennsylvania between mile markers 74 and 84.
+West Mifflin Baldwin...
+Murrysville Wilkinsburg...
+Munhall This includes the following highways Pennsylvania Turnpike between mile markers 53 and 69.
+Interstate 376 in Pennsylvania between mile markers 73 and 84.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0